 Making minimum repayments only

-If you’re encountering any of the above warning signs, chances are that you’re presently in financial calamity and are heading towards bankruptcy if changes aren’t made.
+If you’re experiencing any of the above warning signs, chances are that you’re actively in financial distress and are heading towards bankruptcy if changes aren’t made.
 Personal insolvency is the final step in a long process, and usually there are options before you need file for bankruptcy.
-To find out what options you have, or to talk to someone about your financial condition, contact Bankruptcy Experts Perth on 1300 795 575 or visit Bankruptcy Perth
+To find out what options you have, or to talk to someone about your situation, contact Bankruptcy Experts on 1300 795 575 or visit https://www.bankruptcyexpertsperth.com.au